Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

 Birth date: June 10, 1921

-Birthplace: Corfu, Greece
+Birth place: Corfu, Greece

-Birth name: Prince Philip of Greece
+Birth name: Prince Philip of Greece and Denmark

 Father: Prince Andrew of Greece and Denmark

-Mother: Princess Alice of Battenburg
+Mother: Princess Alice of Battenberg

-Marriage: Queen Elizabeth II (November 20, 1947- present)
+Marriage: Queen Elizabeth II (November 20, 1947-April 09, 2021, his death)

-Children: Edward, Earl of Wessex (March 10, 1964); Andrew, Duke of York (February 19, 1960); Anne, Princess Royal (September 15, 1950); Charles, Prince of Wales (November 14, 1948)
+Children: Edward, Earl of Wessex (March 10, 1964); Andrew, Duke of York (February 19, 1960); Anne, Princess Royal (September 15, 1950); King Charles III (November 14, 1948)

-Military: British Royal Navy, (1939-1953)
+Military: British Royal Navy, 1939-1953

-Other Facts: His ancestry is not Greek by blood, but English, Russian, German/Prussian and Danish.
+His ancestry is not Greek by blood, but English, Russian, German/Prussian and Danish.

-Prince Philip is the youngest of five children and the only son.
+The youngest of five children and the only son.

 1940 - Serves as a midshipman, his first posting, on the HMS Ramillies of the Mediterranean Fleet.